 Your tenant reports a maintenance issue, and the clock starts immediately ticking away.
 How efficiently you address these work orders says a lot about you as a landlord.
 Quick assessment is critical to determining the next steps and being on the way to alleviating your tenant’s concerns.
 To help you establish a process, follow along with the steps below.

 Assess Maintenance Issues

+If your tenants know they can rely on you to take care of work orders promptly, there’s a good chance they’ll want to continue renting from you.
 So, after a tenant has submitted a work order, you need to assess the seriousness of the repair.
 Some critical repairs you may need to make to your rental properties include:

 - Waterproofing and weather protection of roof and exterior walls

 - Securing the plumbing facilities (including hot/cold running water and sewage)

 - Maintaining and repairing air conditioning and heating facilities